 This really depends on what your goals are.
-First and foremost, you should focus on eating a balanced diet which is rich in lean protein, healthy fats, complex carbohydrates (these are foods rich in fibre such as wholegrain bread, pasta and rice) and plenty of fruit and vegetables.
+First and foremost, you should focus on eating a balanced diet that is rich in lean protein, healthy fats, complex carbohydrates (these are foods rich in fibre such as wholegrain bread, pasta and rice) and plenty of fruit and vegetables.

-In some cases, the goal of training more might be to lose weight so sticking to a balanced diet and maybe even reducing your energy intake might help you to achieve those goals.
+In some cases, the goal of training more might be to lose weight, so sticking to a balanced diet and maybe even reducing your energy intake might help you to achieve those goals.

-If you're a healthy weight, then you may want to slightly increase your energy and protein intake to account for the extra training – of course this really depends on how much you’re actually doing and to what intensity.
+If you're a healthy weight, then you may want to increase your energy and protein intake slightly to account for the extra training – of course this really depends on how much you’re actually doing and to what intensity.
 An extra day at the tennis court is unlikely to require additional food.

 If you're training early, then breakfast smoothies are a good way to nourish yourself.
 Combine some sort of milk (dairy or plant) with oats, fruits and even vegetables such as avocado or spinach.

 After a workout it's good to eat a source of protein to help with the repair and growth of your muscle tissues.
-You don't need to eat much and if you are watching your weight then the additional calories are not going to help.
+You don't need to eat much, and if you are watching your weight then the additional calories are not going to help.
 It may be that you split your morning or lunchtime meal into two smaller meals to eat before and after training.

-Useful post training snacks include boiled eggs, crackers with tuna, cottage cheese with sliced fruit, yoghurt with berries or hummus and wholemeal pitta bread.
+Useful post-training snacks include boiled eggs, crackers with tuna, cottage cheese with sliced fruit, yoghurt with berries or hummus and wholemeal pitta bread.

 Muscle mass is important to help with strength, mobility and balance.
 Unfortunately, we start to lose muscle from our mid-thirties onwards, and it can become a little more difficult to increase it beyond a certain age.

-Most people at some point have experienced muscle cramping and it can happen to anyone at any time regardless of fitness.
+Most people at some point have experienced muscle cramping, and it can happen to anyone at any time regardless of fitness.
 One minute you're having the best workout and the next you're blindsided by a tight, pinching pain which is excruciating enough to bring your training or competition to a halt.

 The exact cause of cramp is not fully understood, and studies often produce mixed results, but these are some of the more common reasons why experts think they occur:

-Electrolytes are lost in sweat during exercise and the one of most concern is sodium.
+Electrolytes are lost in sweat during exercise, and the one of most concern is sodium.
 Muscle cramps may occur when the concentration of sodium in the blood decreases.
-Electrolyte tablets added to water not only help the body to hydrate more effectively but are also useful if you're prone to cramping.
+Electrolyte tablets added to water not only help the body to hydrate more effectively, but are also useful if you're prone to cramping.

-Carbohydrates are converted into glucose in the body which it uses as its primary source of fuel.
+Carbohydrates are converted into glucose in the body, which it uses as its primary source of fuel.
 The body can store a finite amount of carbohydrate as glycogen in muscles and the liver, which is drawn upon to fuel your training.
 As that store of glycogen is exhausted, you may be more prone to cramp as the muscles need energy to contract and relax.
 If there isn't enough immediate fuel circulating and you continue to exercise and contract your muscles, then muscle relaxation may be impaired, and cramp occurs.

 Include a source of carbohydrates with your meals and try to choose those high in fibre such as wholegrains.
 If you're watching your weight or trying to lose weight, then you may want to cut back on your carbohydrate intake in favour of protein and healthy fats.
-I would however recommend still including some in your diet to support your energy levels and avoid cramping during training or competing.
+I would however recommend still including some carbs in your diet to support your energy levels and avoid cramping during training or competing.

 If you're returning to training or trying to up your game, then diet is one of the key things to consider.
-You don't necessarily need to make huge changes but watching what and when you eat to support your body during and after training is important.
+You don't necessarily need to make huge changes, but watching what and when you eat to support your body during and after training is important.